joncamfield/satcommthreats/en.md

 -   To the extent possible, leverage satellite communications devices as untrusted network connections and layer on independent security.
+-   If possible, consider having backup / alternative satellite connectivity options using different providers.
 -   Check the manufacturer website for your device to ensure you have the latest possible firmware.

 #### Details

-"Between October and December last year, researchers from IOActive analyzed the firmware of popular satellite communications (SATCOM) devices that are used in the military, aerospace, maritime, critical infrastructure and other sectors.
-The research covered products manufactured or marketed by Harris, Hughes Network Systems, Cobham, Thuraya Telecommunications, Japan Radio Company (JRC) and Iridium Communications.
-The analysis focused on SATCOM terminals that are used on ground, in the air and at sea, not satellite communications equipment in space.
-"IOActive found that all devices within the scope of this research could be abused by a malicious actor," the IOActive researchers said in a report published Thursday.
-"We uncovered what would appear to be multiple backdoors, hardcoded credentials, undocumented and/or insecure protocols, and weak encryption algorithms."<br /> -- *Constantin, Lucian (April 18 2014) [Satellite communication systems rife with security flaws, vulnerable to remote hacks](https://www.computerworld.com/article/2698346/satellite-communication-systems-rife-with-security-flaws--vulnerable-to-remote-hacks.html) ComputerWorld.*
+"The agencies have advised SATCOM network providers and customers to **use secure authentication methods**, enforce a **principle of least privilege**, review existing trust relationships with IT service providers, **implement independent encryption, strengthen software and firmware security, monitor their networks for suspicious activity, and ensure that they have incident response and resilience plans in place**." <br /> -- *-  Kovacs, Eduard (March 18 2022)[SATCOM Cybersecurity Alert Issued as Authorities Probe Possible Russian Attack](https://www.securityweek.com/satcom-cybersecurity-alert-issued-authorities-probe-possible-russian-attack) Security Week.*
 {: .notice}

-The consequences are still being investigated but satellite modems belonging to tens of thousands of customers in Europe were knocked offline, according to an official of U.S. telecommunications firm Viasat, which owns the affected network.
-The hackers disabled modems that communicate with Viasat Inc's KA-SAT satellite, which supplies internet access to some customers in Europe, including Ukraine.
-More than two weeks later some remain offline, resellers told Reuters. … The Viasat official said a misconfiguration in the "management section" of the satellite network had allowed the hackers remote access into the modems, knocking them offline.
-He said most of the affected devices would need to be reprogrammed either by a technician on site or at a repair depot and that some would have to be swapped out.<br /> --  *Pearson, James, et al (March 11 2022) [Exclusive: U.S. spy agency probes sabotage of satellite internet during Russian invasion, sources say](https://www.reuters.com/world/europe/exclusive-us-spy-agency-probes-sabotage-satellite-internet-during-russian-2022-03-11/) Reuters.*
+"\[S\]atellite modems belonging to tens of thousands of customers in Europe were knocked offline. … The hackers disabled modems that communicate with Viasat Inc's KA-SAT satellite, which supplies internet access to some customers in Europe, including Ukraine.
+More than two weeks later some remain offline, resellers told Reuters. … The Viasat official said a misconfiguration in the "management section" of the satellite network had allowed the hackers remote access into the modems… He said most of the affected devices would need to be reprogrammed either by a technician on site or at a repair depot and that some would have to be swapped out.<br /> --  *Pearson, James, et al (March 11 2022) [Exclusive: U.S. spy agency probes sabotage of satellite internet during Russian invasion, sources say](https://www.reuters.com/world/europe/exclusive-us-spy-agency-probes-sabotage-satellite-internet-during-russian-2022-03-11/) Reuters.*
+{: .notice}

+"Between October and December last year, researchers from IOActive analyzed the firmware of popular satellite communications (SATCOM) devices that are used in the military, aerospace, maritime, critical infrastructure and other sectors… The analysis focused on SATCOM terminals that are used on ground, in the air and at sea, not satellite communications equipment in space.
+"IOActive found that **all devices within the scope of this research could be abused by a malicious actor**," the IOActive researchers said in a report published Thursday.
+"We uncovered what would appear to be **multiple backdoors, hardcoded credentials, undocumented and/or insecure protocols, and weak encryption algorithms**."<br /> -- *Constantin, Lucian (April 18 2014) [Satellite communication systems rife with security flaws, vulnerable to remote hacks](https://www.computerworld.com/article/2698346/satellite-communication-systems-rife-with-security-flaws--vulnerable-to-remote-hacks.html) ComputerWorld.*
 {: .notice}

 "Unfortunately, except for Iridium, the vendors did not engage in addressing this situation," the researchers said.
 "They did not respond to a series of requests sent by the CERT Coordination Center and/or its partners."<br /> -- *Santamarta, Ruben  (2014) [A Wake-up Call for SATCOM Security](https://ioactive.com/pdfs/IOActive_SATCOM_Security_WhitePaper.pdf) IOActive.*